 Spa and Health Club

 The adjacent Montecito Heights Health Club can be accessed for a daily fee for hotel guests.
 It is also open to local residents.
 The Health Club has its own lane pool, tennis courts, spin and yoga studios, and cardio and weight facilities.
+We really wanted to play tennis as the kids love their Atlanta Tennis Lessons, they’re great fun!
 The Spa menu features massage, facials and mani/pedi packages.
 It’s worth the $15 fee to work out at such an extensive fitness facility if you need to begin your day in an active manner.
 Otherwise, the hotel’s courtyard pool is 25 meters and perfect for lane swimming as well.

 Photo Credits: C. Laroye, Shutterstock, Flamingo Conference Resort and Spa, Sonoma County Tourism.